alebairos/xfutebol/singleboard-manual.md

 ## Chess Meets Soccer
 - **Chess Dynamics**: Emulating the intellectual challenge of chess, each piece in "xfutebol" has specific movements and roles.
 Players need to strategically position and maneuver these pieces, considering both offensive and defensive tactics.
-- **Soccer Strategy**: Incorporating elements of soccer, the game involves dribbling, passing, and shooting actions.
+- **Soccer Strategy**: Incorporating elements of soccer, the game involves, passing, and shooting actions.
 The excitement of orchestrating plays to score goals mirrors the thrill of a soccer match.

 ## Target Audience
 "xfutebol" is ideal for those who appreciate the tactical nuances of chess and the strategic planning of soccer.
 It caters to board game enthusiasts who enjoy deep strategic thinking and sports fans who are drawn to the tactical side of soccer.